Brad-Hammond/BattleShips/README.md

 #### Infinity

-- I had originally set the number of turns for easy to infinity, however this caused probelms when using "easy" in the range() function.
+- I had originally set the number of turns for easy to infinity, however this caused problems when using "easy" in the range() function.
 - To fix this I set the turns of easy to 50, a high number of turns which was unlikely to be reached and this fixed the issue.

 #### Ships Sunk Error